-Hub: “Okay, well, I was thinking we could give the boys baths after this and then watch a movie.
+Hub: “Okay, well, I thought we could give the boys baths after this and then watch a movie.
 Does that sound good?”

 Me: “Sure, that sounds good….”
 I spaced out as I was saying this.

 Me: “Absolutely not.
 There is not one part of me that wants to relax.
 YOU are the one that should be tired because you were home with the kids.”

 But that’s exactly what I did as he got the kids ready for bed.
 And as I laid there feeling totally tired and spent, I tried to figure out what was wrong with me.
 Then it hit me!

 I’M EMOTIONALLY EXHAUSTED.
 And at that moment, I almost wanted to gag at my own self.
 But I couldn’t because I was too tired from my long day at work to do it.

 Do you have empathy?
 And if you do, are you good at it?
 Are you good at actually taking the time to put yourself in someone else’s shoes?
 Whether you are the one at home with kids or the one working every day?
 As a therapist, empathy is one of the things we are trained in.
 And as a therapist, I think I’m pretty good at doing this with my clients.
 But as a parenting partner, I sometimes think I’m more empathic than I actually am.
 I say I put myself in my hubby’s shoes, but I like to wear my own shoes.
 They are way cuter than his anyway.

-But to wear someone else’s shoes, even if uncomfortable, is a good reminder to appreciate what you do have.
+But to wear someone else’s shoes is a good reminder to appreciate what you do have.
 Change what you don’t like.
 And say thank you when necessary, even when you don’t want to admit it.
 It’s good for you.
 And makes others happy when you do.
 And amazingly, when we show empathy, we tend to receive it in return.

 A few weeks after my long day at work, I received this text from my husband while running errands, and he was home with the children.